 Smash Hits – BBC Test Card F – Battle Of The Planets – Railway Station Graffiti –Camberwick Green – David Bowie – Rentaghost – What Jimi Hendrix Might Have Watched On TV – Doctor Who – The Monkees – Video Nasties – Rubik’s Magic – Being Made To Watch On The Black And White Portable – Compilation Tapes – Chris Morris – Play School – The Oz Trial – What To Get For Christmas In 1986 – B.A.
 Robertson – Chorlton And The Wheelies – Britpop – That Was The Week That Was…

 …and lots more.
 Including Skiboy!

-Can’t Help Thinking About Me is a new book by me, full of old features given a new twist.
+Can’t Help Thinking About Me is full of old features given a new twist.
 It’s part autobiography, part cultural history, part bewildering manifestos about ridiculous sixties pop records and terrifying television puppets.
 Within its massive page count you’ll find…

-– Previously unseen features on Sound Of The 60s, Michael Caine films, The Ghosts Of Motley Hall, Chorlton And The Wheelies, and why I prefer forgettable cinematic rubbish to ‘landmark’ movies
+Previously unseen features on Sound Of The 60s, BBC Seasons of Michael Caine films, The Ghosts Of Motley Hall, Chorlton And The Wheelies, and why I prefer forgettable cinematic rubbish to ‘landmark’ movies

 – Previously little-seen features on Wait Till Your Father Gets Home, Chigley, A Clockwork Orange and David Bowie’s lost early television appearances, as well as a series of philosophical meditations on the para-cerebral properties of dubbed television bear Barnaby